Low-Maintenance Tooling for Terraform & OpenTofu in Monorepos

 file in the directory tf/contexts/<CONTEXT>/

-to specify the settings for the remote state storage that you want to use and set the environment
+name and specify the settings for the remote state storage that you want to use.

 Use TFT_CONTEXT

-to create a deployment of the stack with the configuration from the specified context:
+to create a deployment of the unit with the configuration from the specified context:

 You will see a warning when you run